 In Canada, taxpayers can deduct eligible convention expenses incurred for up to two business-related conventions per year.
-Conventions sponsored by local organizers must be held in the geographical area where these organizers conduct their businesses.
-The geographical restriction doesn’t apply to conventions sponsored by foreign organizers.
+To qualify for a tax deduction, the convention expenses have to be for an event that relates in some way to your business or to the professional activities you conduct.
+Conventions sponsored by local organizers must be held in the geographical area where the organizers conduct their businesses.
+This geographical restriction doesn’t apply to conventions sponsored by foreign organizers.

-Costs of food, beverages, and entertainment are considered meal and entertainment expenses and can’t be deducted as convention expenses.
-If the costs for these items are included in the convention fee, taxpayers can subtract $50 from the fee per day.
-For example, assume that you pay $600 to attend a three-day business convention, and lunch is included in the fee.
+The costs of your food, beverages, and entertainment are considered meal and entertainment expenses and can’t be deducted as convention expenses.
+If the costs for these items are included in the convention fee, you may know exactly how much of your fee goes toward your food.
+In those cases, you subtract $50 from the fee per day.
+As an example, assume that you pay $600 to attend a three-day business convention, and lunch is included in the fee.
 The amount of convention expense you can claim is $600 – ($50 x 3) = $450.